 More Newspaper Sources

 Another valuable tool is the commercial website Newspapers.com.
 It contains digital versions of Santa Cruz newspapers from the late 1800s through most of the 1900s, and the papers are searchable.
-There is a fee to use.
+There is a fee to use, but it is also accessible for free through the Santa Cruz Public Library.
 The Watsonville Public Library website has back issues of the Pajaronian on their website.

 Directory listings of businesses and individuals are a valuable source of information.
 They typically list the address, occupation or place of employment, and name of the spouse.
 Although often referred to as "city" directories, they frequently include unincorporated areas.
 Directories covering Santa Cruz County are available beginning in 1867.
 Every Structure Tells A Story lists most of the directories, their dates, and availability.
 Major holdings are at the Santa Cruz Public Library, Watsonville Library, UCSC Library, Pajaro Valley Historical Association, and the Santa Cruz Museum of Art & History.